How to Make a Healthy Vegetable Bean Burger

 More by this Author

 These stuffed peppers are so tasty, this was one of the first recipe's my grandma taught me how to make.
-She always taught me if you enjoy making something, it will always come out right.
+She always told me that if you enjoy making something, it will always come out right.